otrv4/otrv4/architecture-decisions/013-prekey-server.md

 1. The Initiator starts a interactive DAKE with the server.
 2. The Initiator sends multiple prekey messages to be published by the server.
-3. The server stores all valid (not-expired) prekey messages and associates them with the publisher's identity.
+3. The server stores all valid (non-expired) prekey messages and associates them with the publisher's identity.

-### How to serve a prekey message retrieval
+### Prekey message retrieval

 #### SCENARIO 1

 The server MUST deliver only ONE prekey message when multiple are available for the same identity.

     GIVEN the server has the following prekey messages stored: